 Discussion.
-The use of aquatic pesticides is a balancing act that requires allowing some short-term impairment of water quality in order to manage resources and "restore and maintain the chemical, physical, and biological integrity of our Nation's waters."
+The use of aquatic pesticides is a balancing act between managing resources and impairing resources.
 In some cases, failure to control harmful organisms has significant potential to impair beneficial uses of water (such as municipal and irrigation supply, navigation, and aquatic life), or to cause harm to public health by failing to control vectors such as mosquitoes or rodents.

 Aquatic pesticide projects that may be allowed with this amendment must satisfy exemption criteria and comply with subsequent permit requirements.
 Complying with these provisions ensures that the existing uses and the water quality to protect those uses are maintained for the long-term.
-The project proponent shall work with Water Board staff to develop limits for each aquatic pesticide project, which will be incorporated as exemption conditions in the Water Board's resolution granting the prohibition exemption and/ or requirements of the appropriate permit.
-Permit requirements and/or conditions of the exemption may include, but not be limited to, discharge limits for application rates, receiving water limitations for pesticide residue levels, limits on the temporal and spatial extent of the treatment area, and recovery time expectations and biotic metrics to assess restoration of affected non-target species.
+The project applicant shall work with Water Board staff to develop limits for each aquatic pesticide project, which will be incorporated as specific discharge requirements in the appropriate permit.
+Permit requirements may include, but not be limited to, discharge limits for application rates, receiving water limitations for pesticide residue levels, limits on the temporal and spatial extent of the treatment area, and recovery time expectations and biotic metrics to assess restoration of affected non-target species.

-Water quality degradation associated with aquatic pesticide discharges is not unreasonable, since degradation is only temporary and will not cause water quality to permanently fall below that necessary to maintain and protect existing uses, provided projects incorporate control measures to limit the area and duration of impacts caused by the discharge of aquatic pesticides.
+Staff finds that water quality degradation associated with aquatic pesticide discharges is not unreasonable, since degradation is only temporary and will not cause water quality to permanently fall below that necessary to maintain and protect existing uses, provided projects incorporate control measures to limit the area and duration of impacts caused by the discharge of aquatic pesticides.